 How “Time to Yourself” is an alternative to time out:

 Discipline can be a hot-button topic among parents, and there is no one-size-fits-all solution for every family.
-However, this alternative to time out, or “time to yourself,” has been a very effective tool for helping my daughter to cope with stress and find positive ways to express herself around others.
+However, this alternative to time out, or “time to yourself,” has been a very effective tool for helping my daughters to cope with stress and find positive ways to express themselves around others.

 >>You might also like: The Secret to Ending Conflict with your Tween

 For more positive parenting ideas from REAL moms, follow my Positive Parenting Tips board on Pinterest:

 Join thousands of moms & dads in sharing ideas and positivity by subscribing to the Soccer Mom Blog Weekly Inspiration Newsletter - and get a FREE Daily Goal Planner, too!

 Have you ever thought about starting a blog of your own?
 Click here to find out more!

 Follow the Soccer Mom Blog on Pinterest - Facebook- Twitter - Instagram